gordon-cs/Project-Phoenix/README.md

 *Rising from the ashes of  paper RCI's , coming to a college near you.*

 ### Clients:
-Director of Residence Life, Michael Curtis and Director of Housing, Martha Peralta,
+Director of Residence Life, Michael Curtis and Director of Housing, Marta Peralta,
 Gordon College

 ### Team (in alphabetical order):